-By the end of each English language proficiency level, an English Language Learner can ELP.2-3.5.
-Level 1 Level 2 Level 3 Level 4 Level 5 conduct research and evaluate and communicate findings to answer questions or solve problems with prompting and support, carry out short individual or shared research projects gather information from provided sources label information. with prompting and support, • carry out short individual or shared research projects • recall information from experience • gather information from provided sources • record some information/observation s in simple notes. with prompting and support, • carry out short individual or shared research projects • recall information from experience • gather information from provided sources • record information/ observations in orderly notes. with prompting and support, • carry out short individual or shared research projects, • recall information from experience • gather information from multiple sources • sort evidence into provided categories. carry out short individual or shared research projects, recall information from experience gather information from multiple sources sort evidence into categories.
+By the end of each English language proficiency level, an English Language Learner car ELP.4-5.5.
+Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can conduct research and evaluate and communicate findings to answer questions or solve problems recall information from experience gather information from a few provided sources label some key information. recall information from experience gather information from provided sources record some information. recall information from experience gather information from print and digital sources to answer a question identify key information in orderly notes. recall information from experience gather information from print and digital sources to answer a question record information in organized notes, with charts, tables, or other graphics, as appropriate provide a list of sources. recall information from experience gather information from print and digital sources summarize key ideas and information in detailed and orderly notes, with graphics as appropriate provide a list of sources.